 Making Cookies on the Innovative S-Curve

-Phase Two, “Incremental Improvement” on the Innovation S-Curve Model is affectionally called “making cookies” by Dick Richardson, leadership authority and CEO of Experience to Lead.
+Phase Two, “Incremental Improvement” on the Innovation S-Curve Model is affectionally called “making cookies” by leadership expert and WDHB Advisory Board Member Dick Richardson.

 “You’re just repeating what you did the last time with slight improvement,” Richardson said.
 “It’s replication.”